Rolling hairpin replication: MVM right-end origin

-With ATP, NS1 binds asymmetrically over the aforementioned sequence, protecting a region 41 basepairs in length from digestion.
-This footprint extends just five nucleotides beyond the 3′-end of the ACCA repeat but 22 nucleotides beyond the 5′-end so that the footprint ends 15 nucleotides beyond the nick site, placing NS1 in position to nick the origin.
-Nicking only occurs if the second, distant NS1-binding site is also present in the origin and the entire complex is activated by addition of HMG1.
+With ATP, NS1 binds asymmetrically over the aforementioned sequence, protecting a region 41–43 base pairs in length from being degraded by a deoxyribonuclease enzyme (digestion).
+NS1 extends five nucleotides beyond the 3′ end of the ACCA repeat and about 22 nucleotides beyond the 5′ end so that its footprint ends 15 nucleotides beyond the nick site in a position to nick the origin.
+Nicking only occurs if the second NS1-binding site is also present in the origin and the entire complex is activated by adding an HMGB family protein such as HMG1.
+When HMG1 joins the complex, it binds to NS1 and mediates interactions between NS1 complexes bound to the two recognition elements in the origin.
+If NS1 is not present, then HMG1 binds to the hairpin sequence independently, which causes it to bend without protecting the DNA from digestion.

-In the absence of NS1, HMG1 binds the hairpin sequence independently, causing it to bend, without protecting any region from digestion.
-HMG1 can also directly bind to NS1 and mediates interactions between NS1 molecules bound to their recognition elements in the origin, so it is essential for formation of the cleavage complex.
-The ability of the axis region to reconfigure into a cruciform does not appear to be important in this process.
-Cleavage is dependent on the correct spacing of the elements of the origin, so additions and deletions can be lethal, whereas substitutions can be tolerated.
-Addition of HMG1 appears to only slightly adjust the sequences protected by NS1, but the conformation of the intervening DNA changes, folding into a double helical loop that extends about 30 basepairs through a guanine-rich element in the hairpin stem.
-Between this element and the nick site there are five thymidine residues included in the loop, and the site has a region to its side containing many alternating adenine and thymine residues, which likely increases flexibility.
-The creation of the loop likely allows the terminus to assume a specific 3-dimensional structure required to activate the nickase since origins that fail to reconfigure into a double-helical loop once HMG1 is added are not nicked.
+Cleavage is dependent on the correct spacing of the elements in the origin.
+Additions and deletions of more than one nucleobase are lethal, but substitutions are not.
+The addition of HMG1 slightly shifts which nucleotides are protected by NS1 and changes the conformation of the DNA between NS1 and HMG1.
+This region folds into a double-helical loop about 30 base pairs in length in a guanine-rich region of the hairpin stem.
+Between this element and the nick site there are five thymidine residues included in the loop.
+The site also has a region to its side that contains many alternating adenine and thymine residues, which likely increases flexibility.
+The creation of the loop allows the terminus to form into a three-dimensional structure required for nicking.
+Origins that fail to reconfigure into this double-helical loop with NS1 and HMG1 are not nicked.